emilwest/Authorship-Attribution/README.md

 ![viz](fig/jpgs/kernviz3.png "Visualization of linear kernel matrix")

 # Authorship-Attribution
-My master thesis [[1]](#1) in Statistics at Uppsala University about Authorship attribution using the vector space model and kernel methods
+My master thesis [[1]](#1) in Statistics at Uppsala University about Authorship classification using the vector space model and kernel methods

 > Author: Emil Westin.